iamdefender/sorokin/README.md

 — Sorokin
 ```

-**What just happened:**
+**What just happened?**

 1. **AUTOPSY RESULT** (Act I): Sorokin's first reassembly—grammatically valid paragraph generated via POS-tagged slot-filling.
 "Within is zealand.
 Forever prompt.
 Nothing remains."
-Pure Sorokin energy.
+Pure and raw Sorokin energy.

-2. **SONNET** (Act II): The system took the autopsy output, fed it to `sonnet.py`, and generated a **14-line Shakespearean sonnet** titled "NOSWEATSHAKESPEARE" (the most charged word from the autopsy).
+2. **SONNET** (Act II): After 'sorokin' took the autopsy output, fed it to `sonnet.py`, which writes a **14-line Shakespearean sonnet** titled "NOSWEATSHAKESPEARE" (the most charged word from the autopsy).
 Notice:

    - Perfect ABABCDCDEFEFGG rhyme scheme
    - Punctuation follows Shakespearean structure (semicolons at quatrain breaks, em-dash before volta, period at end)
    - Occasional enjambment (lines flowing into next without punctuation)
    - **Phonetically rhyming end-words**: "pulls/plays", "always/words", "recognizing/findsclothing", etc.
    - Absolutely deranged content but **structurally flawless**

-3. **The Karpathy → Kardashian Incident**: The phonetic fingerprinting system literally matched "karpathy" to "kardashyan" because they sound similar (k-r-p-th-y ≈ k-r-d-sh-y-n).
+4. **The Karpathy → Kardashian Incident**: The phonetic fingerprinting system literally matched "karpathy" to "kardashyan" because they sound similar (k-r-p-th-y ≈ k-r-d-sh-y-n).
 This is not a bug.
 This is **peak resonance**.
 If Andrej reads this he'll either laugh or file a restraining order against an AI poetry generator.
 Possibly both.

-4. **Resonance Metrics**: Phonetic diversity of **0.926** means almost every word has a unique sound signature.
+5. **Resonance Metrics**: Phonetic diversity of **0.926** means almost every word has a unique sound signature.
 The sonnet isn't just semantically psychotic—it's **phonetically diverse psychosis**.
 That's art, baby.

 **Why is this insane?**